 Kidneys perform the vital function of filtration.
-During the process excess amount of any substance present in the blood is excreted out in urine, with continuous high blood sugar level in uncontrolled diabetes, the filtration ability of the kidneys gradually falls, this causes defective membrane permeability.
+During the process excess amount of any substance present in the blood is excreted out in urine, with continuous high blood sugar levels in uncontrolled diabetes, the filtration ability of the kidneys gradually falls, and this causes defective membrane permeability.

 Diabetic Nephropathy progresses slowly.
 Following are the symptoms that appear with time, if proper measures are not taken.

-It is important to know, not all diabetic patients have kidney disease but, some conditions that are potential risk factors include:
+It is important to know that not all diabetic patients have kidney disease but, some conditions that are potential risk factors include:

 - High blood pressure

 - Cardiovascular Disorders